Pinklemonade33/MyVentory/README.md

-# What is MyVentory?

-MyVentory is an Inventory management system being built with Python.
+# MyVentory: an inventory management system built with Python.

 # Purpose